Rfhendren/syslib2023/cat_module_notes.md

 called "cataloging" with `sudo mkdir cataloging`.

-2. Change directories to the new one you just made with `cd cataloging` and use nano to create the index.html file and save it there (`sudo nano index.html`).
-Add this code to the index.html file:
+2. Change directories to the new one you just made with `cd cataloging` and use nano to create the index.html file and save it there with `sudo nano index.html`.

+3. Add this code to the index.html file:

 ```
 <!DOCTYPE html>